jlevy/og-equity-compensation/README.md

 side of the table, either!
 Negotiating with and fielding questions from candidates and employees requires understanding it well.

+### Why this Guide?

+Because you shouldn’t need a law degree or MBA to protect yourself when dealing with the details of equity compensation.
+Because you shouldn’t have to know someone kind and brilliant in financial ops or HR.
+Because you shouldn’t have to fail before you succeed.

+While [a lot of information](#further-reading) on this topic is just a Google search away, the best information is scattered about.
+Many blogs and articles focus only on a narrow topic, are getting older, or are on sites supported by ads or other products.

+We’ll take you through the common scenarios, pitfalls, and best practices of negotiating equity compensation.
+An hour or two reading the material here and checking out the linked resources could ultimately be among the most financially valuable ways you spend your time.

+This Guide is written to be:

+- **Reliable**: It is not written to promote any investor, company, or product.
+Although it is still in draft form, dozens of experts and several editors and authors have worked to review the material here.
+We link liberally, so we can define terms, include curated articles that offer data or further detail, and give credit where it is due.
+- **Clear**: We keep things brief and clear, but don’t over-simplify.
+- **Practical**: We include concrete details, advice, gotchas, and other “folk knowledge.”
+- **Thoughtful**: We do not just provide dry facts without putting them in the context of helping you to solve a problem.
+Some issues are also controversial or just confusing, and we work to cover points of view from multiple experts when they differ.
+- **Current**: We will keep updating this material, and keep welcoming your contributions!
+This work benefits from your suggested improvements, requests for clarification or further information, and any and all questions.

 ### What is covered?